martinschilliger/Enei/README.md

 ## Features

+- Configure logging of request and response.
+You can print metadata, headers, body, secrets.
+And all configurable by environment variables.
+- Supports colored output, can send HTTP response code >= 400 to StdErr
-- Masks Bearer, X-Api-Key, Basic Auth, X-Token (but not fully).
+- Masks all secrets such as Bearer token, X-Api-Key, Basic Auth, X-Token (unless you configure `…SHOW_SECRETS`).
+- Can delay network requests on specific paths (uses RegExp, test it on [RegExr](https://regexr.com/))

 ## Config